 Last but not least is summer camp at Goshen Scout Reservation.
-Troop 233 normally organizes a group of scouts to attend Goshen for one week during the summer.
+Troop 233 normally organizes a group of scouts to attend Goshen for one week during the summer., but you are free to go other weeks by yourself.
 See our Goshen page for more details.
 In addition to a lot of fun activities, scouts can take 5-6 MB classes on a wide range of subjects, including many Eagle-required MBs and many that require being outdoors, e.g. Pioneering, or require specialized equipment, e.g. Shooting Sports, Small Boat Sailing.
 Also, there are more opportunities to earn additional MBs outside of class.

 We encourage all scouts to attend Goshen and take advantage of this fun opportunity.

 Leading a merit badge session is a great way adults can support the troop, and share their passion for a particular topic with Scouts.
 There are no fees involved.
 Adults interested in registering as Counselors need the following:

 - Take the “Youth Protection Training” online course: register at: http://my.scouting.org, takes about 30 minutes, valid for 2 years.
 Print your completion certificate